joaormorais/joaormorais/README.md

 <div align="left">
 Hello, my name is João Morais.
 I am 22 years old and was born in Coimbra, Portugal.

-I am currently finishing my degree in software engineering.
+I have a degree in Software Engineering, and I enjoy a lot working with mobile applications.

 </div>